pointcarre-app/maths.pm/pms/dataviz2/session_1_b.md

 ## Aliases & defensive programming

-You should run those command from the folder containing the virtual environment, i.e. containing the `env` folder, after activating the virtual environment.
+You should run these commands from the folder containing the virtual environment, i.e. containing the `env` folder, after activating the virtual environment.
 The goal is to ensure that the correct `pip3` / `pip` / `python3` / `python` are used (i.e. that the aliases are correct).

 ### Is `pip3` alias correct ?